How to Train Your Dragon 2: Release

 The film was screened out of competition on May 16, 2014, at the 2014 Cannes Film Festival.
 In the United States, the film premiered on June 8, 2014, at the Regency Village Theater in Los Angeles, and was theatrically released on June 13, 2014.
 The film was also digitally remastered into IMAX 3D and released to international theaters on June 13, 2014.

 Home media

-How to Train Your Dragon 2 was released digitally on October 21, 2014, and was subsequently released on DVD, 3D Blu-ray and Blu-ray on November 11.
+How to Train Your Dragon 2 was released digitally on October 21, 2014, and was subsequently released on DVD and Blu-ray (both 2D and 3D) on November 11.
 The Blu-ray and digital releases are accompanied by a new animated short film entitled Dawn of the Dragon Racers (2014), in which Hiccup and friends compete to become the first Dragon Racing Champion of Berk.

 A double DVD pack with the film and Dawn of the Dragon Racers was released exclusively at Walmart stores.
 As of February 2015, 7.5 million home entertainment units have been sold worldwide.

 On January 22, 2019, Universal Pictures Home Entertainment released a 4K Ultra HD Blu-ray version of How to Train Your Dragon 2 alongside its predecessor, making them the first catalog DreamWorks Animation films to be released on that format.